Saltire Prize

-The Saltire Prize, named after the flag of Scotland, was the national award for advances in the commercial development of marine energy.
+The Saltire Prize, named after the flag of Scotland, was a national award for advances in the commercial development of marine energy.

-To be considered for the £10 million award, teams had to demonstrate, in Scottish waters, a commercially viable wave or tidal stream energy technology "that achieves the greatest volume of electrical output over the set minimum hurdle of 100GWh over a continuous 2-year period using only the power of the sea."
+Announced in 2014, to be considered for the £10 million award, teams had to demonstrate, in Scottish waters, a commercially viable wave or tidal stream energy technology "that achieves the greatest volume of electrical output over the set minimum hurdle of 100 GWh over a continuous 2-year period using only the power of the sea."

 The Saltire Prize was open to any individual, team or organisation from across the world who believed they had wave or tidal energy technology capable of fulfilling the challenge.
 Applications could be submitted between March 2010 and January 2015.

+The funding was later allocated to the Saltire Tidal Energy Challenge Fund as there were no eligible entries for the original prize.